tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 After reading the [Sucuri Blog](http://blog.sucuri.net/ "Home | Sucuri Blog") widely, I found that a considerable number of vulnerable plugins are lacking in validating either the nonce and authentication or both.
-So WP-ZEP will make up both of them on the admin screen.
-It doesn't affects the ajax and post request from the front-end.
+WP-ZEP will make up both of them embedding a nonce into the link, form and ajax request from jQuery on every admin screen.

-This simple system will protect your dashboard from attack such as Arbitrary File Uploading, SQL injection (SQLi), Cross Site Request Forgeries (CSRF) and etc through `wp-admin/admin.php` and `wp-admin/admin-{ajax|post}.php` with a query parameter `action`.
+This simple sysmtem will protect your admin screen from attack such as Arbitrary File Uploading, SQL Injection (SQLi), Cross Site Request Forgeries (CSRF) and etc via `wp-admin/admin.php` and `wp-admin/admin-{ajax|post}.php` with a query parameter `action`.
+And then it doesn't affects the request for non-logged-in user.

-It means that a request such as `wp-admin/admin.php?action=do-something` will be validated but `wp-admin/admin.php?page=show-something` will not.

-Even in the former, there are a few limitations that WP-ZEP would not work.
-One is redirection at server side (by PHP or `.htaccess`) and client side (by location object of JavaScript).
-Another is that this plugin can not decide capabilities such as `manage_options`.
-So it's incapable of preventing the vulnerability of Privilege Escalation (PE).
+On the other hand, the details of above process are slightly delicate.
+For example, it's incapable of preventing Privilege Escalation (PE) because it can't be decided which capabilities does the request need.

 = Some admin function doesn't work when WP-ZEP is on. =

+There are a few cases that WP-ZEP would not work.
+One is redirection at server side (by PHP or `.htaccess`) and client side (by JavaScript location object).

+Another is a limit related to the content type.
+This plugin will only support `application/x-www-form-urlencoded` and `multipart/form-data`.

+The other is the case that a ajax/post request comes from not jQuery but flash or something.
+In this case, this plugin will bypass WP-ZEP.

-WP-ZEP will embed a nonce into the every admin screen and will add it to the link, form and ajax request from jQuery.
-So at first, please check the request comes from those.
-If not (for example, from flash), add the name of action into the safe action list through the filter hook `ip-geo-block-admin-actions`.
+So in those cases, please find the name of `action` in the requested queries and add it into the safe action list via the filter hook `ip-geo-block-admin-actions`.

-If the request comes from jQuery, then check the HTML and the loading order of jQuery file and `wp-content/plugins/ip-geo-block/admin/js/auth-nonce.js`.

-If it's correct, please check `ip-geo-block-auth-nonce` parameter in your ajax request using firebug or Chrome developer tools.
-Currently, the supported content type is `application/x-www-form-urlencoded` or `multipart/form-data`.

-If it's OK, please let me know about your plugin at the support forum.
+If you can not figure out your troubles, please let me know about the plugin you are using at the support forum.

 = I want to use only WP-ZEP. =